1. Don’t Believe Your Inner Critic

 3. Practicing a Little Bit Every Day Will Accelerate Your Progress

-Practice for a minimum of 30 seconds each day, alone or with my DVDs (either way is fine).
+Practice for a minimum of 30 seconds each day.
 This may sound easy but for a lot of people these days it’s not.
 If you miss a day, don’t give up.
 Just start again tomorrow.

 Only 30 seconds, JP?
 Yes!!
 I know it doesn’t seem like much, but trust me: it will make all the difference in the world if you’re consistent over time.
 Many times I only intend to play for 30 seconds but once I’ve got the harmonica in my mouth I play for longer.
 Many of my students find that even 30 seconds can offer a rejuvenating break from a busy day.
 Playing harmonica pumps oxygen into the lungs and blood, which has an invigorating effect on the brain.

-It is possible to practice with my DVD for only 10 minutes twice per week and you progress surely and steadily, but if you want to accelerate you progress try practicing a little bit every day.
+It is possible to practice with our course for only 10 minutes twice per week and you progress surely and steadily, but if you want to accelerate you progress faster try practicing a little bit every day.

 4. Practice Multiple Times Per Day